-Found singly or in groups on shallow gravel, sand and seagrass beds of coral and rocky reefs.
+Found singly or in constellations, on shallow gravel, sand and seagrass beds of coral and rocky reefs.
 Large sea star, with five conical, short, thick arms.

 They feed nocturnally on clams, soft corals, sponges, other starfish and tube worms.